Mergers and acquisitions: Failure

 Many M&A fail due to lack of planning or execution of the plan.
-An empirical research study conducted between 1988-2002 found that “Successful acquisitions, as defined by return on investment and time to market, are more likely to involve complex products but minimal uncertainty about whether the product is functional and whether there is an appetite in the market.”
-But failed mergers and acquisitions are caused by “hasty purchases where information platforms between companies were incompatible and the product was not yet tested for release.”
+An empirical research study conducted between 1988 and 2002 found that "Successful acquisitions, as defined by return on investment and time to market, are more likely to involve complex products but minimal uncertainty about whether the product is functional and whether there is an appetite in the market."
+But failed mergers and acquisitions are caused by "hasty purchases where information platforms between companies were incompatible and the product was not yet tested for release."
 A recommendation to resolve these failed mergers is to wait for the product to become established in the market and research has been completed.

 Deloitte determines most companies do not do their due diligence in determining whether a M&A is the correct move due to these four reasons: